bilo1967/sight-translation/README.md

 - jquery-event-holdrepeat (https://github.com/bilo1967/jquery-event-holdrepeat, local)

 ## Demo
-You can use it from our website: [scroller.ditlab.it](https://scroller.ditlab.it/)
+You can test/use it from our website: [scroller.ditlab.it](https://scroller.ditlab.it/)

 ## Setup
 1. Create a local directory or the document root for a web site